Cheposteco19/JoseIvyTools-for-Maya/README.md

 1. Control the visibility of the entire layer, static meshes only or collision meshes only to help yourself on your work flow.
 1. Keep the naming convention SM_**, UCX_SM_** and **_grp naming convention in the outliner
 1. Use the custom layer editor not the outliner to rename the layer as desired
+1. Be carefull to have all meshes with unique names

 Created by: Jose Munguia and Ivy Medina